aiven/aiven-docs/docs/integrations/datadog/datadog-logs.md

 ## Send logs from an Aiven service to Datadog

-Follow the steps in this section for each of the services whose logs should be sent to Datadog.
+To send logs to Datadog:

 1. On the **Overview** page of your service, select **Integrations** from the sidebar, and select the **Rsyslog** option.